mirko-sommer/homeassistant-rnv/README.md

 If you find this integration useful, I’d really appreciate a ⭐️.
 It helps others discover it!

+**Why should you use this integration instead of the more general integration [HA-Departures](https://github.com/alex-jung/ha-departures)?** See the discussion in pinned [Issue #9](https://github.com/mirko-sommer/homeassistant-rnv/issues/9).

 ## Obtain API Credentials

 To use this integration, you need access credentials for the RNV Open Data API.